z929669/HighslideGallery/README.md

 >> v1.0.0 → MediaWiki 1.17

-## What HSG Does (User Perspective)

-- **Unified gallery system** for three content types: internal wiki files (`File:` thumbnails), external images (arbitrary URLs), and YouTube videos
-- **Click-to-expand overlays** with dimmed background, centered frame, and instant open/close (no slow fade transitions by default)
-- **Galleries** can mix all three content types into one slideshow group (same `hsgid=` parameter)
-- **Navigation & close** via explicit controls, Esc key, or clicking the dimmed margin; **image clicks do not close** the overlay (prevents accidental exits)
-- **Responsive layout**: overlays fit the viewport with proper top/bottom margins; images can be zoomed full-size with panning
-- **Gallery index** ("1 of #") displayed inside the overlay so viewers know their position in the slideshow
-- **No duplicate captions** under thumbnails—HSG enforces clean markup by smart caption handling

 ## Requirements / Compatibility
 - MediaWiki 1.39+ (ResourceLoader-only, modern hooks).
 Older MW versions are not supported in 2.1.0.

-## Features (2.0.0)
+## Features
 - Thumbnails displayed by default at 210px with ability to size as needed, but inline links are optional using `inline=1`
-- Zoom toggle (full/fit) with pan inside the HSG
+- Toggle max resolution of images with panning - allows inspection of the entire image at native resolution, no matter the device screen size.
 - Group images and YouTube videos into a single HSG gallery via `hsgid`.
 - Support for opotional thumbnail layouts including justified tiling and clean arrangement in ordered/unordered lists
 - Robust data model provides unique styling classes, maximizing compatibility with Mediawiki core media-handling and other media extensions.
 - Thumb captions are default but optional with graceful caption fallbacks also used for image `alt` text.
 - ResourceLoader-exposed i18n strings for hover instructions, control tooltips, loading text, and member counter
-- Custom `LocalSettings.php` parameter allows positioning controls at bottom of viewport (default) or over the image expander (optional) inside the HSG overlay.
+- Custom `LocalSettings.php` parameter allows positioning controls at bottom of viewport (default) or over the image expander (optional).
 - Mobile (touch/tap) support with responsive layouts